ekeleshian/ekeleshian.github.io/src/pages/reading_from_text_files/index.md

 ---

-## The Background
+## The Problem

-I wanted to integrate my machine learning project into my blog website.
+I wanted to turn my machine learning project into a working website that you can access through my blog.
 To set up the server, I decided to use Google Cloud Functions as I didn't want to deal with the mundane tasks of server maintenance.
 One of my GCF's was tasked to read from a giant CSV file and extract a piece from it to send over to the client.
 This created a legitimate bottleneck for two reasons:

 1) GCFs are allocated at most 2 GB of memory
 2) Blocking I/O is really slow and costly.